See Us About Using Medicaid To Protect Assets

 Medicaid Planning For A Single Person

-As a single person, you will qualify for Medicaid if you have only exempt assets plus a small amount of cash or nonexempt assets ($2,000 currently in Georgia).
+As a single person, you will qualify for Medicaid if you have only exempt assets plus a small amount of Medicaid planning-got cash ($2,000 currently in Georgia).

 Medicaid Planning For Married Couples